1. Always plan your menu and shopping list ahead of time

 9. Eat a high-fibre breakfast

-Choosing a good quality, high-fibre breakfast will help to keep you fuller for longer, meaning that you wouldn’t need to snack as often during the morning.
+Choosing a good quality, high-fibre breakfast will help to keep you fuller for longer, meaning that you wouldn’t need to snack as often in the morning.